-- 1. WellCare of North Carolina® shall cover direct to definitive drug testing when the test is individualized to the beneficiary based on history of use and substance(s) likely to be present. - F. Definitive Testing to Confirm a Negative Presumptive Result - 1.
-WellCare of North Carolina® shall cover definitive testing to confirm a negative presumptive result for the following circumstances when accompanied by a physician order: - a.
-The presumptive result is inconsistent with a beneficiary's self-report, presentation, medical history, or current prescribed medication plan; - b.
-Following a review of clinical findings, the provider suspects use a substance that is inadequately detected or not detected by a presumptive drug test; or - c.
-To rule out an error as the cause of a negative presumptive result.
+- 1. WellCare of North Carolina® shall cover direct to definitive drug testing when the test is individualized to the Member based on history of use and substance(s) likely to be present. - a.
+Documentation in the member's medical record will be required to demonstrate the specific drug classes for which definitive testing is ordered based on individual Member assessment; for example, if the provider has requested coverage for 22 or more drug classes, then all 22 drug classes must be specifically indicated per patient history of use and substances likely to be present.

+F. Definitive Testing to Confirm a Negative Presumptive Result

+- 1. WellCare of North Carolina[®] shall cover definitive testing to confirm a negative presumptive result for the following circumstances when accompanied by a physician order: - a.
+The presumptive result is inconsistent with a Member's self-report, presentation, medical history, or current prescribed medication plan; - b.
+Following a review of clinical findings, the provider suspects use of a substance that is inadequately detected or not detected by a presumptive drug test; or - c.
+To rule out an error as the cause of a negative presumptive result. - d.
+Definitive testing to confirm a negative presumptive result should be done only for the drug/medication classes for which preliminary analysis has yielded unexpected results.
+For example, if the provider has requested coverage for 22 or more drug classes, then all 22 drug classes must be specifically indicated per patient history of use and substances likely to be present.